Draft — not yet published.

 In a system of thought, ontology governs the distinction between kinds of things.

-This matters because thought becomes confused the moment it ceases to distinguish between: an enduring thing and its current condition, an observed event and its later interpretation, a real object and a hypothetical construction, a relation and the terms related, a judgment and the thing judged.
+This matters because thought becomes confused the moment it ceases to distinguish between a persistent thing and its current condition, an observed event and its later interpretation, a real object and a hypothetical construction, a relation and the terms related, a judgment and the thing judged.

 The first failure of reasoning is often not factual but ontological.
 A mind begins to manipulate objects without preserving what kind of objects they are.
 Then condition is confused with identity, possibility with actuality, interpretation with reality, and narrative with the thing narrated.

-So ontology in systems of thought is not just about listing what exists.
-It is about preserving distinctions among kinds of being.
+Ontology in systems of thought is not about listing what exists.
+It is about preserving distinctions among kinds of being, so that later reasoning has something stable to work with.

-Epistemic discipline therefore requires at least five things.
-Raw appearance must not be confused with warranted truth.
+Epistemic discipline requires that raw appearance not be confused with warranted truth.
 Uncertainty must remain visible instead of being hidden inside confident language.
 Claims about condition must be justified rather than merely asserted.
 The actual and the hypothetical must remain distinct.
-And explanation must be accountable to basis rather than replaced by eloquence.
+Explanation must be accountable to its basis rather than replaced by eloquence.

-A system of thought that fails here becomes fluent but unreliable.
+A system that fails here becomes fluent but unreliable.
 It may speak easily, but it no longer knows what kind of claim it is making when it speaks.

 No system of thought is morally empty.
 The moment it decides what matters, what counts as relevant harm, what risks are acceptable, and what forms of concealment are permissible, it has already entered the moral order.

 Moral discipline is necessary because reasoning is consequential.
 The handling of uncertainty affects action.
 The concealment of ambiguity affects power.
-When interpretation is confused with truth, legitimacy suffers; when rhetoric substitutes for warrant, trust erodes.
+A model that hides uncertainty can become an instrument of power, because it lets its user act as if interpretation were fact.
+When rhetoric substitutes for warrant, trust erodes.
 These are not technical defects.
 They are failures of responsibility.

 These three orders are distinct, but they do not stand alone.

-Thought becomes ordered only when the three are aligned: ontology determining what kinds of things are being handled, epistemic determining the rules under which claims may be treated as justified, and moral determining what obligations govern those claims once judgment becomes consequential.
+Thought becomes ordered only when the three are aligned: ontology determining what kinds of things are being handled, epistemic order determining the rules under which claims may be treated as justified, and morality determining what obligations govern those claims once judgment becomes consequential.

 Closing formulation